alyst/HierarchicalHotNet.jl/docs/src/network_diffusion.md

 Currently, *HierarchicalHotNet.jl* package implements [*random walk with restart*](https://en.wikipedia.org/wiki/Random_walk) diffusion method.
 The input weighted graph is processed by [`stepmatrix()`](@ref HierarchicalHotNet.stepmatrix) function, which prepares the *adjacency matrix* for the random walk.
-The resulting matrix is then submitted to [`random_walk_with_restart()`](@ref HierarchicalHotNet.random_walk_with_restart) method that generates the matrix of random walk transition probabilities.
+The resulting matrix is then submitted to [`random_walk_matrix()`](@ref HierarchicalHotNet.random_walk_matrix) method that generates the matrix of random walk transition probabilities.

-Alternatively, one can use [`stabilized_stepmatrix()`](@ref HierarchicalHotNet.stabilized_stepmatrix) method to weight the edges of the original network according to how frequently their are being utilized during the random walk.
+Alternatively, one can use [`stabilized_stepmatrix()`](@ref HierarchicalHotNet.stabilized_stepmatrix) method to weight the edges of the original network according to how frequently their edges are being utilized during the random walk.

 ## [Node and edge weights](@id netweights)